 What you will learn from this tip: Data migration is an effective way cut costs.
-Find out what you can do to simplify the migration process and
+Find out what you can do to simplify the migration process and start saving now.

 With the help of automated file migration software -- the cornerstone of information lifecycle management (ILM) -- IT shops are finding they can go much longer before having to add disk capacity to their primary storage systems.